mf1024/mf1024.github.ioo/about.md

 I’m currently working with [asya.ai](https://asya.ai/) where I build, train, analyze and deploy large neural nets.

-I'm very passionate about AI and I spend a lot of time learning.
+I'm very passionate about AI and I spend a lot of time studying it in depth.
 I mostly learn by reading books, reading papers, building experimental projects and writing this blog.

 I have worked on various startups and challenging projects including [AirDog](https://youtu.be/aDI3NOwm2k0) where I designed and built autonomous navigation modes along with other things[lots of things].